CraftomeCJ/learningJournal/April2002/learningJournal20220427.md

 - [] I will take on 1 additional training project every 2 weeks, complete the required training within 7 weeks, and ask for a job status conversion within 5 months.
 - [] I will stay current and to keep learning and challenging myself as I progress in my career.
 - [] I will learn at least 1 new programming language every year.
-- [] I will read 1 technical book for 2 months and write a review summary upon every completion of the book on my Daily Journal.
+- [] I will read 1 technical book for 2 months and write a summary upon every completion of the book on my Daily Journal.
-- [] I will read 1 non-technical book for 2 months and write a review summary upon every completion of the book on my Daily Journal.
+- [] I will read 1 non-technical book for 2 months and write a summary upon every completion of the book on my Daily Journal.
 <!-- - [] I will take classes and get certification continuously upgrading my soft and hard skills and record the progress on my Daily Journal. -->
 <!-- - [] I will participate in local user groups and meetings for example: Meetup app, codementor.io to observe, ask, participate and learn as much as I could. -->
 <!-- - [] I will experiment with different environments and learn different things from all level of development cycle. -->